delmic/odemis/doc/develop/backend-api.rst

     .. py:attribute:: canAbs

         *(RO, bool)* indicates whether the hardware supports absolute positioning.
         If it is not supported by hardware, the :py:meth:`Actuator.moveAbs` will approximate the move by a relative one.

+    .. py:attribute:: canUpdate

+        *(RO, bool)* indicates whether the hardware supports updates of moves.
+        If it is supported by hardware, the methods the :py:meth:`Actuator.moveRel` and :py:meth:`Actuator.moveAbs` will accept the ``update`` argument.
+If this argument is ``True``, the requested move will continue the current move if the current move is limited to the same axes.
+In such case, the current move future will end before the actual end of the move, and that move might never be entirely complete (ie, the path followed by the actuator might not pass by the target position of the current move).
+If no move is on going, the update argument will have no effect, and the new requested move will take place as a standard move.

 Data and Metadata